Book cover of "The Python-based Laboratory" by John Essick Python Programs and Ancillary Materials for

 Bio

 Essick has been active in upper-division instructional laboratory development throughout his teaching career.
-He has served on the Advanced Laboratory Physics Association (ALPhA) Board of Directors and organizing committees for the Conference on Laboratory Instruction Beyond the First Year (BFY) of College conferences and ALPhA Immersions, hosted an ALPhA Immersion, and is author of the textbook Hands-On Introduction to LabVIEW for Scientists and Engineers.
+He has served on the Advanced Laboratory Physics Association (ALPhA) Board of Directors and organizing committees for the Conference on Laboratory Instruction Beyond the First Year (BFY) of College conferences and ALPhA Immersions, hosted ALPhA Immersion workshops, and is author of the textbooks The Python-Based Laboratory: A Hands-On Guide for Scientists and Engineers and Hands-On Introduction to LabVIEW for Scientists and Engineers.
 Essick is editor of the Instructional Laboratories and Demonstrations section of the American Journal of Physics.

 Education